ebmdatalab/registry_scrapers_parsers/README.md

 RPCEC - Built and Tested
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/RPCEC%20(Cuba)
 **Strategy:** Get all the trial url suffixes then visit the trial pages and extract (along with the spanish language publications field)
-*Note: Exports to ndjson in order to behave properly*
+*Note: Exports to ndjson in order to behave properly with later pandas import*

 LBCTR - To Build